Chaitanya-Varun/Chaitanya-Varun/README.md

-- 👋 Hi, I’m @Chaitanya-Varun, an 3rd year undergraduate student pursuing BTech(honors) in Electrical Engineering at IIT Hyderabad
+- 👋 Hi, I’m @Chaitanya-Varun, a 3rd year undergraduate student pursuing BTech(honors) in Electrical Engineering at IIT Hyderabad
 - 👀 My areas of interests include Communication and Signal Processing, VLSI and Robotics
 - 🌱 I’m currently learning application of ML-RL in analysis of images, swarm algorithms in autonomous central navigation, VLSI design and HLS
 - 💞️ I’m looking to collaborate on interesting projects involving signal processing, hardware design and developing algorithms allied to robotics.